Rishabh705/Building-Simulation/README.md

 **[This repository](https://github.com/Rishabh705/Building-Simulation) is developed and owned by [Neel Amit Shah](https://github.com/Neelshah-01) and [Rishabh Singh](https://github.com/Rishabh705).**

 *The pictures used were taken from [here](https://www.booking.com)*.

+## NOTE :
+*  Delete contents of 'books' folder and add pdfs of some books in the folder.